-In the Year of the Boar and Jackie Robinson (Hardcover)
+In the Year of the Boar and Jackie Robinson (Library Binding)

 A timeless classic that will enchant readers who love Jennifer L. Holm and Thanhha Lai, about an immigrant girl inspired by the sport she loves to find her own home team—and to break down any barriers that stand in her way.